mel-project/docs.melproject.org/szaldi-guide/README.md

 The functionality of the relay is simple:

 * **Wrapping assets** from Mel to Ethereum: Mel assets (e.g. MEL) are locked up into a special covenant.
-A thin-client proof of the locking Mel transaction is then submitted to an Ethereum smart contract, which then prints ERC-1155 tokens (e.g. wMEL).
+A light-client proof of the locking Mel transaction is then submitted to an Ethereum smart contract, which then prints ERC-1155 tokens (e.g. wMEL).
 * **Unwrapping assets** like wMEL on Ethereum back to Mel: ERC-1155 wrapped tokens are burnt with the Ethereum smart contract.
-A thin-client proof of the burn transaction is then used to unlock the locked assets on the Mel side.
+A light-client proof of the burn transaction is then used to unlock the locked assets on the Mel side.

 In the next section we will look at step-by-step instructions on how we can use Szaldi to move our Mel assets to the Ethereum network and after we will take a deeper look at Szaldi's architecture and design.